Shared Housing Budget near Geneva: The Real Cost (2026)

 - Consider coliving as "all-inclusive": add up rent + charges + furniture + deposit before comparing

-- Play the exchange rate: a 1,380 CHF rent varies between 1,350-1,450 € depending on the rate
+- Factor in the exchange rate: a 1,380 CHF rent is worth roughly 1,480-1,530 € depending on the current rate (the Swiss franc being stronger than the euro)

 - Pool transport: carpooling with other cross-border workers, e-bike on sunny days